What is Milk Thistle Good for? Top 5 Benefits

 3. Digestion

 There are a number of benefits for digestion from Milk Thistle.
 Firstly, Milk Thistle stimulates the production of digestive juices including stomach acid and bile, which are vital for the effective breakdown of foods.
-This is why Milk Thistle is a particularly popular ingredient to relieve bloating that occurs after meals
+This is why Milk Thistle is a particularly popular ingredient to relieve bloating that occurs after meals.

 Milk Thistle supports effective gastrointestinal movement, helping your body move food along at an appropriate pace which keeps the gut flora in check and bloating at bay.
 Silymarin is extensively metabolised in the intestines by gut bacteria and may promote wider gastrointestinal health.

 If you suffer IBS, or believe your bloating may be related to IBS or your gut microbiome, then a probiotic such as the award-winning Gut Works is recommended instead of a Milk Thistle supplement.
 Probiotics repopulate the gut microbiome with healthy, active bacteria, fighting off bad bacteria, organisms and pathogens that can otherwise cause IBS.
-Read the latest research into the causes and symptoms of IBS.
+Read the latest customer survey into the causes and symptoms of IBS.

 Our overall health is only as good as our gut health and the nutrients our body absorbs from foods we eat.
 Our body relies on these nutrients for all the essential biological processes, so good digestion is much more important than most people think, and a helping hand from Milk Thistle can go a long way to improving digestion.
 Learn more about 'How to improve digestion naturally'.